Waning Crescent on

 Moon after descending node

-2 days after descending node on 17 February 2077 at 08:19 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 1 March 2077 at 17:53 in ♊ Gemini.
+2 days after descending node on 17 February 2077 at 08:19 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 1 March 2077 at 17:53 in ♊ Gemini.

 Moon at southern standstill

 At 06:40 the Moon is meeting its standstill point to reach South declination of ∠-25.259°.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠25.349° at the point of next standstill in ♋ Cancer on 3 March 2077 at 22:10.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠25.349° at the point of next northern standstill in ♋ Cancer on 3 March 2077 at 22:10.

 Syzygy in 3 days